rambodazimi/Neural-Network-Knowledge-Distillation/README.md

-# Knowledge Distillation on Simple Convolutional Neural Networks (CNNs)
+# Neural Network Knowledge Distillation

 This repository contains a Python implementation of **Knowledge Distillation** (KD) applied to simple Convolutional Neural Networks (CNNs) using the **CIFAR-10** dataset.
 The goal is to transfer knowledge from a **larger, more accurate Teacher model** to a **smaller, more efficient Student model**, improving the student's performance through distillation.